-Note that you only will be able to import tweets from the last week.
+Note that you only will be able to import tweets from the past week.
 Further, as the final selection is done by Twitter and not within our control, queries at different times, or on different computers may result in different tweets.
+There is also a rate limit set by Twitter.
+This means you can make 180 requests within a time period of 15 minutes.